-Until a couple of years ago, Donna Lindsey was always the one taking care of others.
-Her husband, who has suffered numerous heart attacks.
-Her mother, who recently suffered from a stroke.
-Then she found herself facing a diagnosis of her own: breast cancer.
+Throughout her life, Donna was always the one taking care of others.
+She cared for her husband, who has had numerous heart attacks.
+She took care of her mother, who suffered a stroke.
+But suddenly, she found herself facing a diagnosis of her own – breast cancer.
 And just eight months after undergoing a lumpectomy, it came back with a vengeance, invading both breasts plus her lymph nodes.

 “Every day, for weeks, somebody called me from that facility,” said Donna.
 “Do you know how impressive that is?
 And the kindness.
 They were so sincere.
 I hadn’t even told them I was going to go there.”

-Through the process, the Provision team learned that Ms. Lindsey was living in a 24-foot motorhome without running water.
+Through the process, the Provision team learned that Donna was living in a 24-foot motorhome without running water.
 Donna’s care team suggested she allow them to sign her up for the Caring Plate, a service of the Provision CARES Foundation.
 In partnership with the Knoxville-Knox County Community Action Committee, the foundation provides daily, healthy meals for cancer patients and their families living in East Tennessee.

-One day, after learning about the lack of access to running water in her home, a Caring Plate volunteer brought several cases of water to her.
-On another day, Donna came home from an appointment to find a bouquet of flowers on her cooler, courtesy of Random Acts of Flowers, which also partners with the Provision CARES Foundation.
+One day, after learning about the lack of access to running water in her home, a Caring Plate volunteer brought her several cases of water.
+On another occasion, Donna came home from an appointment to find a bouquet of flowers on her cooler, courtesy of Random Acts of Flowers, which also partners with the Provision CARES Foundation.

 “They were a lifesaver.
 I wouldn’t have had meals if it wasn’t for them,” she said.
 “They saw what I needed more than I did.
 I’ve never been treated like this in any facility I’ve ever been to.”